What is tannin? Everything you need to know about pond tannin

 2) Fix or replace broken pond liner

 Color that is leaking into your pond through sediment (soil) is often caused by a tear in your liner or an improperly secured bank.
 Treating a pond to remove tannins caused by sediment deposit will not help much if soil continues to seep into the water.
 A tear in your liner can be repaired with a liner patch kit, or with special pond liner joining tape.
 Liner which has been fitted incorrectly at the banks would need to be re-secured above the water line, so pond water is not in contact with surrounding sediment.
 If there is not enough pond liner present, you can purchase more liner and simply attach it directly using pond liner joining tape.
 Our guide here will walk you through how to repair a leaking pond liner.

 3) Regularly clean bottom muck

 If you have a lot of pond sludge (silt) build up, this will constantly be leaking tannin and color into your water as it decomposes.
-Pond sludge in large doses can also become bery bad for your pond, as it reduces dissolved oxygen and promotes algae growth.
+Pond sludge in large doses can also become very bad for your pond, as it reduces dissolved oxygen and promotes algae growth.
 It can also leave a nasty odor around your surface water as the volume of sludge increases.
 The best way to remove pond muck is with a natural sludge eating bacteria product or with a pond vacuum cleaner.
 Both are effective at reducing sludge levels, with the vacuum being more ideal for larger ponds or fish ponds where sludge levels are usually best kept at a minimum.

 4) Use activated carbon in your filter